brillout/goldpage/readme.md

 You can however take control over the building step.
 More infos at [Config - Build]().

-if you want to know why and for migration strategies.

-It is a conscious design decision to including the bundling step inside `ssr-coin` and to abstract it away from you.

 Beyond the zero-config setup you can also:
 - Enable **server-side auto-reload** by letting `ssr-coin` build your server code.
 (Browser-side auto-reload is already enabled in zero-config setup)
 - **Transpile server code** by letting `ssr-coin` build your server code
 - **Add Redux, GraphQL or other container** by taking control over how your pages are rendered
 - **Improve browser-load performance** for your non-interactive pages by setting `doNoRenderInBrowser: true`.

-Replacing your bundling from Parcel to `ssr-coin` is easy (Since Parcel is zero-config.)
-It should be only a matter of changing your `package.json` scripts such as `"dev": "parcel"` to `"dev": "ssr-coin dev"`.

-Replacing your bundling from Webpack to `ssr-coin` could be trickier.
-(Since Webpack's complex configuration is effectively a vendor lock-in.)
-Please open a GitHub issue if you run into problems.

-A migration strategy to progessively add view components to a `ssr-coin` pages and iteratively address any problem you may encounter.

 ## Server Build Setup